-STRATEGIC PRIORITY HEALTHY DELTA - ACTIONS IN PROGRESS CITY'S ROLE TIMELINE OBJECTIVE 2 1.
+STRATEGIC PRIORIT HEALTHY DELTA ACTIONS IN PROGRESS CITY'S ROLE TIMELINE OBJECTIVE 2 1.
 Advocate to senior levels of government to address the gaps in Delta's service provision to youth at risk and to ensure that community needs are adequately funded.
-0 Α Ongoing Improve local access to mental health and harm reduction services 2.
+0 A Ongoing Improve local access to mental health and harm reduction services 2.
 Conduct a review of the City's funding approaches to support youth at risk (Youth Counselling Program) to ensure that the City's funding model is aligned with emerging community needs.
 0 F Short-term to youth at risk 3.
 In partnership with Delta Police, DSD and other community partners, conduct a comprehensive review of trauma-informed mental health supports available to youth at risk in Delta and identify the gaps in service delivery and funding models.
 R Short-term OBJECTIVE 3 1.
 Continue participating and support the work of Delta Community Action Team (CAT) to develop City-wide responses to the overdose crisis.
-O C-S Ongoing Support and enhance community capacities to address the needs of those affected by mental health or substance use disorders 2.
-0 R Ongoing 3.
+0 C-S Ongoing Support and enhance community capacities to address the needs 2.
+Continue working with the Fraser Health Authority, Centre for Disease Control, Delta Police and others to streamline access to overdose-related data specific ti Delta and inform a more robust, City-wide approach to the overdose crisis; produce an annual report on the overdose activity in Delta and inform the public and Council.
+0 R Ongoing of those affected by mental health or substance use disorders 3.
 Work with members of Delta CAT and business associations on organizing a forum for all service providers to better understand the challenges and opportunities of the mental health and substance use supports service provision in Delta.
 C-S Short-term